renpy/renpy/sphinx/source/language_basics.rst

 Elements of Statements
 ======================

-Ren'Py statements are made of a few basic
+Ren'Py statements are made of a few basic parts.

 :dfn:`Keyword`